vuhpdc/tofino-simple-switch/README.md

   </tr>
 </table>

-In other words special Tofino1 special ports are >= 65 whereas in Tofino2 are in the range 0-8.
+In other words Tofino1 special ports are >= 65 whereas in Tofino2 are in the range 0-8.
 In most cases the following rule suffices to transfer programs between Tofino1 and Tofino1:

 > Port N on Tofino 1 is equivalent to Port N+8 on Tofino2